How Reddit Became Google's Solution to the Search Quality Crisis

 While forums, social posts, editorials, and branded websites can all appear in search results, their purpose and value are worlds apart.

-We are witnessing a shift where expertise is no longer just top-down (from a brand), but bottom-up (from the community.)
+We are witnessing a shift where expertise and trust is bottom-up from the user versus top-down from the brand.